Bintaplaptrinh/Datana/README.md

 - Data Wrangler with an upper data editor and lower file/control tray.
 - CSV table editing plus raw JSON, JSONL, and text editing.
 - Job-labeled file selection for repeated crawl artifacts such as `raw_comments.json`.
+- Opaque, scrollable selector menus for browsing large stored-file and field lists.
-- Merge stored files of the same format, with CSV header validation.
+- Merge stored files of the same format, with CSV header and JSON shape validation.
 - Simple saved-file EDA for CSV, JSON, and JSONL with Tremor-style charts.
 - Upload supported source files or reopen crawl, merged, and edited output stored by the system.
 - Configurable metadata with `global` and `pairwise` context output modes.